CM-IV/cmiv-CLI/README.md

 # cmiv-cli

-A command line interface which auto generates a frontend framework
+A command line interface which auto generates a frontend (or full-stack) framework

 **UPDATE: (now written in Rust, final binary size reduced and runtime speed increased)**